tobymao/sqlglot/README.md

 SQLGlot is a no-dependency SQL parser, transpiler, optimizer, and engine.
 It can be used to format SQL or translate between [19 different dialects](https://github.com/tobymao/sqlglot/blob/main/sqlglot/dialects/__init__.py) like [DuckDB](https://duckdb.org/), [Presto](https://prestodb.io/), [Spark](https://spark.apache.org/), [Snowflake](https://www.snowflake.com/en/), and [BigQuery](https://cloud.google.com/bigquery/).
 It aims to read a wide variety of SQL inputs and output syntactically correct SQL in the targeted dialects.

 It is a very comprehensive generic SQL parser with a robust [test suite](https://github.com/tobymao/sqlglot/blob/main/tests/).
-It is also quite [performant](#benchmarks), despite being written purely in Python.
+It is also quite [performant](#benchmarks), while being written purely in Python.

 You can easily [customize](#custom-dialects) the parser, [analyze](#metadata) queries, traverse expression trees, and programmatically [build](#build-and-modify-sql) SQL.

-Even though validating SQL is not a priority, syntax [errors](#parser-errors) are highlighted and dialect incompatibilities can warn or raise depending on configurations.
+Syntax [errors](#parser-errors) are highlighted and dialect incompatibilities can warn or raise depending on configurations.
+However, it should be noted that SQL validation is not the primary goal of SQLGlot, so some syntax errors may go unnoticed.

 Contributions are very welcome in SQLGlot; read the [contribution guide](https://github.com/tobymao/sqlglot/blob/main/CONTRIBUTING.md) to get started!